Complete review of the Eguana Evolve battery

 Eguana’s warranty states that the ESS model will retain 60% of its nominal energy capacity after 10 years or after the battery has stored and delivered 19.2 megawatt-hours (MWh) of electricity, whichever comes first.

-First of all, 60% capacity is pretty low.
-Most solar batteries these days guarantee 70% capacity retention after 10 years, meaning, you can get batteries that will perform way better over time than this one.
+60% capacity is below industry standard, with most solar batteries these days coming with 70% capacity retention after 10 years.
+All this means is that you can get batteries that will perform way better over time than this one.

 To be blunt, the Evolve ESS battery warranty is pretty lame.
 You could go with a number of other batteries and get a way better warranty.